Thailand Travel Guide A Vagabond Life

 - Thailand is a relatively safe and easy country to travel in, its a great country to start in if you have never travelled in Asia.
 However like anywhere it is important to exercise normal, sensible safety measures.

-- Most westerners can enter Thailand visa-except for a specific period – see VISA TAB for more details.
+- Most westerners can enter Thailand visa-except for a specific period.
+Find visa information here

 - Thailand has an exceptional transport network with all manner of modes venturing all over the country – see GETTING AROUND TAB.